BY: ISABEL PEREIRA*

 We need to unite these two worlds and find a common ground, understanding that the person battling addiction is facing an illness that needs public health policies just as much as those facing the end of life.
 The experience of pain, whether we experience it ourselves or we watch a loved one suffer, should remind us of the fragility of life and the need for compassion and empathy.
 Public health policy must be guided by the ethical and political commitment to guarantee that professionals and services are available for both patients, so that both worlds can find relief and live a life of dignity.

-* Isabel is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+* Isabel is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: ep_jhu